 Kabinett (KAB ee net).
 See Prädikatswein.

 Kosher wine.
-A rabbi must supervise the production of kosher wine to ensure its ritual purity.
+A rabbi must supervise the production of kosher wine.
+That ensures its ritual purity.
 Although commonly sweet, they need not be so.

 Landwein (LANDT-vine) Germans rate this “country wine” higher than their tafelwein (table wine).